rasminair/demo/README.md

 # demo
-this is my first repo with 1to10X git claa
+this is my first repo with 1to10X git class